-Some of the application form needs to be filled out by your doctor or nurse practitioner.
+Some of the application form needs to be filled out by your doctor, nurse practitioner, occupational therapist, or physiotherapist.
 Once the form is complete, send it by mail or bring it in to any Service New Brunswick centre to get your placard.